itsdotnickscott/Periodic-Tables-Documentation/README.md

 If I significantly edited a section after it was already written, there's a chance you are missing some updated information.
 If I ever add a significant chunk to a section, I will put it here so you can stay updated.
 Also, I will put all edits under an "edit" section so changes are easy to find.
 Cheers y'all!

 **May 19th**
 * Announced that Vercel is no longer required - 0.4 has been deprecated, but still exists for reference.
+See Grey's update:
+> Grey: "According to Rich, next week, we should be getting instructions about deploying this app to Heroku.
+We can ignore the Continuous Integration (CI) tests on github when we push repos up there.
+If the tests pass locally, keep moving through the user stories until the entire testing suite passes.
+Apparently, the CI tests weren't originally supposed to be included AND Vercel's "serverless function" infrastructure doesn't work well with the way we build front-ends, so Thinkful is revising the capstone instructions to use Heroku and be more clear about these shortcomings."

 **May 17th**
 * Included additional workflow information in the introduction.